ARMOR LIST

 Just like the body armor, each helmet is hand forged.
 Multiple small steel plates are carefully hammered to create subtle curves, then joined together to form the bowl of the helmet.
 Why go through all that trouble?
 Because each plate needs a slightly different curve to recreate the perfect, historically accurate shape.
 The craftmanship is absolute mastery.

-All of the armor used in our studio is crafted by Marutake, a renowned workshop that produces full-sized samurai armor for films and historical dramas.
-Marutake is internationally recognized, supplying armor for Hollywood productions and numerous overseas movies and TV shows.
-Their quality is unmatched both in Japan and worldwide.
-The kabuto (helmet) worn by Shohei Ohtani—currently with the Dodgers—during his performance in his Angels days was also made by this very workshop.
-Our studio also offers Marutake-made armor for purchase.
-You can examine the actual pieces in person and even try them on before deciding to buy.
-If you’re planning a trip to Kyoto, we warmly welcome you to visit us.
+The armor at our studio is crafted by Marutake, a renowned workshop that produces full-scale samurai armor used in films and historical dramas.
+Marutake is a world-famous studio that has supplied armor to numerous Hollywood and international films and TV productions, and its quality is considered outstanding both in Japan and worldwide.
+The helmet worn by Shohei Ohtani, currently with the Los Angeles Dodgers, during his on-field performance in his Angels days was also made by this workshop.
+(This helmet is our original armor — the SHOGUN TOKYO helmet is the Shohei Ohtani model.)
+At our studio, we also sell Marutake-made armor.
+Customers are welcome to see the actual pieces in person and even try them on before purchasing.
+Please take this opportunity to enjoy your trip to Kyoto and visit our studio.
+We look forward to welcoming you.